 Initial determination – The Enrollment Services/Admissions Office staff is responsible for making an initial determination of eligibility for in-state tuition rates.
 The decisions shall be based on information provided on the application for Virginia in-state tuition rates, supporting documents, and statements supplied by the student.
 The Enrollment Services/Admissions Office shall follow guidelines issued by the State Council of Higher Education for Virginia (SCHEV) in making determinations of eligibility for in-state tuition rates.
 The initial determination made by the Enrollment Services/Admissions Office shall be provided as an oral communication or in writing.
 All documents needed to support determination of domicile must be submitted to the Enrollment Services/Admissions Office prior to the first day of classes.

-Intermediate review – A student who is aggrieved by an eligibility determination made by the Enrollment Services/Admissions Office staff may appeal the decision to the registrar.
+Intermediate review – A student who is aggrieved by an eligibility determination made by the Enrollment Services/Admissions Office staff may appeal the decision to the Enrollment Services Coordinator.
 The student must file a written appeal within 10 calendar days of initial determination.
-A supplemental application for Virginia in-state tuition rates may be required if the registrar determines that additional domicile information is necessary.
-Within 10 calendar days of receipt of an appeal, the registrar will review the initial determination.
+A supplemental application for Virginia in-state tuition rates may be required if the Enrollment Services Coordinator determines that additional domicile information is necessary.
+Within 10 calendar days of receipt of an appeal, the Enrollment Services Coordinator will review the initial determination.
 The student shall be provided with the opportunity to present information either in person or in writing.
 In reviewing the initial determination, guidelines issued by SCHEV shall be followed.
-The registrar will notify the student in writing of the review outcome.
+The Enrollment Services Coordinator will notify the student in writing of the review outcome.
 Notification shall be within 20 calendar days of receipt of the appeal.